Designing for Donor Transparency and Trust

 After

-Visual overload reduced discoverability
+Visual complexity reduced discoverability

 Before